 Total Estimated US Production of Jeweled Pocket Watches

-The table below is our best estimation of total production of jeweled (non-dollar-style) pocket watches by American watch manufacturers.
-Note that Elgin and Waltham together account for nearly 80% of total jeweled watches produced!
+The table below is our best estimation of total production of jeweled (non-dollar-style) pocket watches made by American watch manufacturers.
+Production numbers are not exact, but give a good picture of the relative size of various American manufacturers.
+Note that Elgin and Waltham together account for nearly 80% of the total number of jeweled watches produced!

 |NY Chronograph Co.||170,800||0.15%|